fanout/express-grip/README.md

         //expressGrip.setHoldLongpoll(res, '<channel>', <timeout>);
         //res.end();
     } finally {
-        // next() must be called here for the post-handler middleware to execute next();
+        // next() must be called for the post-handler middleware to execute next();
     }
 });